10 things to do in London in winter

 Located in the heart of London, in Hyde Park, is celebrated Winter Wonderland, a festival that starts in mid-November and takes place until the first days of January and celebrates the Christmas season with a wide range of entertainment activities, attractions and gastronomic proposals.
 Do not hesitate to go in the morning with the little ones of the house and taste a delicious hot chocolate, or enjoy with your partner or friends a mulled wine while enjoying one of the many shows scheduled.

-An ideal proposal for this time of the year is to visit the Harry Potter Studios Park where you will find all the original objects and sets of the movies: Platform 9¾, the Hogwarts Great Dining Hall, Diagon Alley, the teacher's office or the Forbidden Forest, among others.
+An ideal proposal for this time of year is to visit the Harry Potter Studios Park where you will find all the original objects and sets from the movies: Platform 9¾, the Hogwarts Great Dining Hall, Diagon Alley, the teacher's office or the Forbidden Forest, among others.
 An unforgettable experience if you are a fan of J.K Rowling's saga.
-If you want more information about where and how to buy tickets, do not hesitate to read the articles Harry Potter Studios London Park tickets and ticket prices.
+If you want more information on where and how to buy tickets, do not hesitate to read the articles Harry Potter Studios Park London tickets and ticket prices.

-The Harry Potter Studios Park is located on the outskirts of London.
+The Harry Potter Studios Park is located just outside London.
 Visit the post how to get there and you will have no doubts about how to get there.

-What better way to escape the cold than to take refuge in one of the incredible museums of the city.
+What better way to escape the cold than to take refuge in one of the city's incredible museums.
 It is an economical plan, available throughout most of the day and for all tastes.
 Here are a few options:

-- British Museum: A must on your trip to London.
-Opened in the mid-eighteenth century, its collection includes pieces from all cultures and stages of history.
-Highlights include the Rosetta Stone or the sculptures and friezes of the Parthenon of Athens, among many others.
+- Book a private guided tour of the British Museum: A must on your trip to London.
+Inaugurated in the mid-eighteenth century, its collection includes pieces from all cultures and stages of history.
+Highlights include the Rosetta Stone or the sculptures and friezes of the Parthenon in Athens, among many others.

-- The National Gallery: Located in Trafalgar Square, it includes a collection of more than two thousand paintings including works by Van Gogh, Titian, Velazquez and Rembrand, among other great artists.
+- Book a private guided tour to The National Gallery: Located in Trafalgar Square, it includes a collection of more than two thousand paintings including works by Van Gogh, Titian, Velázquez and Rembrand, among other great artists.

-- Natural History Museum: Opened in the late nineteenth century, is one of the most spectacular museums in London and houses a complete collection that includes pieces of botany, entomology, paleontology, mineralogy and zoology.
+- Book a private guided tour of the Natural History Museum: Opened in the late nineteenth century, is one of the most spectacular museums in London and houses a complete collection that includes pieces of botany, entomology, paleontology, mineralogy and zoology.

-- Tate Modern: This museum houses one of the world's most important collections of contemporary art with pieces by Edvard Munch, Andy Warhol, Salvador Dalí and Pablo Picasso.
-In addition, the building is a true marvel.
+- Book a guided tour of the Tate Modern: This museum houses one of the world's most important collections of contemporary art with pieces by Edvard Munch, Andy Warhol, Salvador Dali and Pablo Picasso.
+In addition, the building is a real wonder.

-- Sherlock Holmes Museum: Obviously it is a must for fans of Sir Arthur Conan Doyle.
+- Visit the Sherlock Holmes Museum: Obviously a must for fans of Sir Arthur Conan Doyle.
 Visitors can see objects related to the different cases of the detective and a large collection of furniture and objects typical of the Victorian era.

 If you are looking for more information do not hesitate to read the post the 10 best museums in London.